-This paper is based on the two works in this field, \cite{Aoki-Takemura-2010} and \cite{Aoki-Takemura-2009b}, which considered the Markov basis in the context of designed experiments.
-In these works, Markov chain Monte Carlo methods for testing factor effects are discussed, when observations are discrete and are given in the two-level or three-level regular fractional factorial designs.
-As one of the contributions of these works, the relation between the statistical models for the regular fractional factorial designs and contingency tables is considered through Markov bases.
-As a consequence, to investigate the Markov bases arising in the problems of designed experiments, we can refer to the known results on the corresponding models for the contingency tables.
-For example, we see that the Markov basis for the main effect models of the regular $2^{5-2}_{{\rm III}}$ design given by the defining relation $\BA\BB\BD = \BA\BC\BE = \BI$ is constructed only by the square-free degree 2 elements (\cite{Aoki-Takemura-2010}).
-This is because the corresponding model in the contingency tables is the conditional independence model in the $2\times 2\times 2$ table.
-Note that the conditional independence model in the three-way contingency table is an example of decomposable models and we know the fact that a minimal Markov basis for this class of models can be constructed only by square-free degree 2 elements.
-See \cite{Dobra-2003} for detail.
-On the other hand, the structure of the Markov bases for the models that does not correspond to the decomposable models is not known in general.
+The present paper is based on two studies in this field, \cite{Aoki-Takemura-2010} and \cite{Aoki-Takemura-2009b}, which consider a Markov basis in the context of design of experiments.
+In these studies, Markov chain Monte Carlo methods for testing factor effects are discussed, when observations are discrete and are given in the two-level or three-level regular fractional factorial designs.
+As one of the contributions of these studies, the relationship between the statistical models for the regular fractional factorial designs and contingency tables is considered through Markov bases.
+As a consequence, in order to investigate the Markov bases arising in problems associated with design of experiments, we can refer to published results on corresponding models for the contingency tables.
+For example, we see that the Markov basis for the main effect models of the regular $2^{5-2}_{{\rm III}}$ design given by the defining relation $\BA\BB\BD = \BA\BC\BE = \BI$ is constructed only by the square-free degree-2 elements (\cite{Aoki-Takemura-2010}).
+This is because the corresponding model in the contingency tables is the conditional independence model in the $2\times 2\times 2$ table, i.e., the model that the two factors are independent in the $2\times 2$ tables for each level of the third factor.
+Note that the conditional independence model in the three-way contingency table is an example of decomposable models and we know that a minimal Markov basis for this class of models can be constructed only by square-free degree-2 elements.
+See \cite{Dobra-2003} for details.
+On the other hand, the structure of the Markov bases for the models that do not correspond to the decomposable models is not known in general.

-In this paper, following the Markov chain Monte Carlo approach in the designed experiments by \cite{Aoki-Takemura-2010} and \cite{Aoki-Takemura-2009b}, we give a new result on the structure of the minimal Markov basis for the main effect models of $2^{p-1}$ fractional factorial designs of resolution $p$ for $p$ two-level factors.
-We show the minimal Markov basis for this case can be constructed by square-free degree 2 elements.
+In the present paper, following the Markov chain Monte Carlo approach in the design of experiments by \cite{Aoki-Takemura-2010} and \cite{Aoki-Takemura-2009b}, we present new results on the structure of the minimal Markov basis for the main effect models of $2^{p-1}$ fractional factorial designs of resolution $p$ for $p$ two-level factors.
+We herein demonstrate that the minimal Markov basis for this case can be constructed by square-free degree-2 elements.